alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

   grow from frame to frame along with uncovering additional lines.
 An extra markup required to get full size block from the beginning.

-* Sometime listing in presentation omits some irrelevant fragment.
+* Sometimes listing in presentation omits some irrelevant fragment.
 The ellipsis can be inserted via `escapeinside` and `\ldots`.
 The small
   bonus: this ellipsis visually differs from three points used as syntactic construction in C and C++.